What is Eye flu?

 If symptoms continue for 2 weeks or more, the patient should return to see their doctor, who will reassess the diagnosis and improve the treatment.

 The doctor may take a swab from the infected eye, for examination in a lab.
 Understanding what type of bacteria is creating the infection and suggest proper treatment.
-But, most doctors do not do this examination.
+But, most doctors do not do this kind of examination.

 Few facts of eye flu